 Then in 1795, Washington supported the Jay Treaty with Britain.
 The treaty normalized relations with the British at the expense of the French revolutionaries.

 Bache owned a newspaper, the Philadelphia General Advertiser and Aurora, which began trashing Washington over the Jay Treaty.
-He relentlessly attacked George Washington even into retirement as a corrupt monarchist.
+He relentlessly attacked George Washington as a corrupt monarchist.

 In his final salvo, Bache published a pamphlet arguing that Washington was merely “A Virginia planter by no means the most eminent, a militia-officer ignorant of war both in theory and useful practice, and a politician certainly not of the first magnitude.”